niklasHagner/mma-rankings/README.md

 ## Routes:

 * `/` - serve webpage ( `public/index.html` )
+* `/scrapeMissing` - scrapes mmastats.com for all the dates we don't already have in `/data/mmaStats.json`
-* `/scrape` - scrapes mmastats.com according to startDate/endDate specified in `scrapeMmaStatsDotCom.js`
+* `/scrapeByQueryParams?startDate=2011-01-01&endDate=2015-12-31` - scrapes mmastats.com for specified date range
 * `/searchfileforfighter?date=%222016-03-02%22`
 * `/serve-rankings-file` - serves the latest data dump of all historical rankings
 * `/mma-stats-by-date?date="2015-01-20"` - get rankings for 20th january 2015